-Hollywood Starlet (1933-1935)
+Hollywood Starlet (1932-1935)

-When the starry-eyed Miss Fitzpatrick arrived in Hollywood, CA, in 1933, she was determined to make something of her newfound fame.
+When the starry-eyed Miss Fitzpatrick arrived in Hollywood, CA, in 1932, she was determined to make something of her newfound fame.
 Brought out to the studio thanks to the "Panther Woman" contest, she went in for a screen test with Gary Cooper and felt fairly confident about her performance.
 Despite her confidence, she discovered she did not win the title.
 However, this did not slow Fitzpatrick down.
 Paramount was impressed with her talent and offered her a standard contract for newcomers.
-Keenly aware that films were looking for tall, dark-haired actresses, she ended up in Paramount's office on a mission.
-"I floored them by coming in by myself and asking to negotiate it.
-I said I must have $75 a week to start, not $50."
+Keenly aware that film studios were looking for tall, dark-haired actresses, she ended up in Paramount's office on a mission.
+"I floored them by coming in by myself and asking to negotiate it," Patrick told James Bawden for Film in Review, "I said I must have $75 a week to start, not $50."
 Fitzpatrick also requested no "cheesecake stills" and blacked out other contractual requirements.
 Her negotiation skills paid off, and she officially became a Paramount Pictures starlet.
 The studio quickly gave her a new stage name, Gail Patrick, and the "Hollywood treatment."
 In her first few months at the studio, she mainly starred uncredited in background roles while they molded her to their liking.
 "I was groomed, given speech lessons to lose my Southern 'r', and posed in hundreds of stills," Patrick later told interviewers.
-Patrick described herself as "shanty Irish" when she arrived to Hollywood, and was sad she had to drop her Irish surname, Fitzpatrick.
+Patrick described herself as "shanty Irish" when she arrived in Hollywood, and was sad she had to drop her Irish surname, Fitzpatrick.
 She admitted to feeling tall, lanky, and terrified on set, which she was certain made her seem more haughty than she would have preferred.

 Gail Patrick in an early Paramount